mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [A new look at our linguistic roots](https://arstechnica.com/science/2024/02/a-new-look-at-our-linguistic-roots/) - A controversial analytic technique offers new answers for Indo-European languages.

 - [The first known scorpion to live with ants carries mini hitchhikers](https://www.sciencenews.org/article/first-scorpion-live-ants-carries-hitchhikers-animals) - Small arachnids hitch a ride on the scorpion, possibly to get inside food-rich ant nests.

 - ['Date Me' Google Docs and the Hyper-Optimized Quest for Love](https://www.wired.com/story/date-me-google-docs-and-the-hyper-optimized-quest-for-love/) - Some people have ditched dating apps—and opted to bare their souls via a public, view-only link instead.